BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 7. Create the content of all the source and configuration files as mentioned below.

-8. Start the application by running in the terminal >mvn tomcat7:run
+8. Start the application by running in the IntelliJ Terminal window `mvn tomcat7:run`

 9. Browse to [http://localhost/HelloWeb/hello](http://localhost/HelloWeb/hello) to see the result.